Jolanda Neff

-Jolanda Neff (born 5 January 1993) is a Swiss cyclist, who primarily rides in the cross-country cycling and cyclo-cross disciplines, for the Trek Factory Racing team.
+Jolanda Neff (born 5 January 1993) is a Swiss cyclist, who primarily rides in the cross-country cycling and cyclo-cross disciplines, for the Cannondale Factory Racing team.
 She won the gold medal in the women's cross-country event at the 2020 Summer Olympics.

 Career

 She was the overall winner of the UCI Mountain Bike World Cup in 2014 and 2015.
 She was triple Under-23 Mountain Bike World Champion (2012, 2013 and 2014).
 At the 2017 UCI World Championships in Cairns she became the elite world champion.

 In June 2015, she won the first gold medal for Switzerland in the women's cross country event at the European Games in Baku.
 Later the same month, she went on to win the Swiss National Road Race Championships.

 Neff won the UCI Mountain Bike Marathon World Championships in 2016 and Mountain Bike XCO World Championship in 2017.
 She also won the European Mountain Bike Championships in August 2018 at Cathkin Braes, just outside of Glasgow.